Costa Rican Gallo Pinto Recipe

 Heat oil in a large skillet over medium heat.
 Add onion, pepper, and salt.
 Lightly cook until the onion is translucent.
 You have just made sofrito!

-Add the beans with broth and toss with the spices (your chopped vegetables) and oil.
+Add the beans with broth and toss with the chopped vegetables and oil.

 Add the rice (cooked) to the skillet.